sandbox-bio/sandbox.bio/app/src/tutorials/terminal-basics/steps/Step6.md

 <Execute command="unset abc" />

-To list all variables available in your environment:
+Use `env` to view all available variables:

 <Execute command="env" />

-Note that there's a variable called `USER` that we use while displaying the command-line prompt.

-You can modify this variable to customize your environment:
+Note that there's a variable called `USER` that is set to `guest`.
+This is a special variable that sandbox.bio uses in the terminal prompt.
+Modify this variable to customize your environment:

 <Execute command="USER=yourNameGoesHere" />

-Now your prompt should update to reflect your name instead of `guest`!
+Now your prompt should update to reflect your name instead of `guest`.